 Intelligence is the ability to learn, understand, reason, and apply knowledge to solve problems.
 It includes a range of cognitive abilities such as memory, reasoning, problem-solving, and adapting to new situations.

 An IQ (Intelligence Quotient) test is a standardized assessment that measures cognitive abilities relative to others.
-Scores are based on comparisons to a normed sample, with 100 as the average score.
+Scores are calculated by comparing them to a norm sample, with an average set to 100.

 IQ testing began in 1905 with the Binet-Simon Scale, developed to assess children's intelligence.
 Since then, tests like the Stanford-Binet and Wechsler scales have evolved to provide more comprehensive assessments.